briatte/revues/README.md

 # TODO

-- discipline-specific cluster analysis
+- [x] test-run on all represented disciplines
-- test-run on all represented disciplines
+- [ ] discipline-specific cluster analysis